-• We will continue to discuss graduate curriculum as faculty in order to address gaps in critical knowledge areas.
-As indicated previously, a course was developed to address technical knowledge outside of the students' core research area, but after one offering, there was lack of consensus and support from faculty so the course has been put on hold.
+- We will continue to discuss graduate curriculum as faculty in order to address gaps in critical knowledge areas.
+As indicated previously, a course was developed to address technical knowledge outside of the students' core research area, but after one offering, there was lack of consensus and support from faculty, so the course has been put on hold. - In response to this course no longer being offered, we have amended the graduate student requirements.
+These include a requirement to select a FDSC course outside of one's research area which was not a requirement previously.